 After learning some results, Carson City Mayor Robert Crowell reacted from the basis of his political perspective and as a long time lawyer, small business person and lobbyist familiar with the Nevada’s Legislature crafting laws that affect many of the categories surveyed.

-The mayor, also a former school board member, said that in Carson City things are particularly on the right track in matters like education and training.
-He also said they were headed in the right direction for home ownership as well, though that wasn’t a survey category.
+The mayor, also a former school board member, said in Carson City things are particularly on the right track in matters like education and training.
+He also said Carson City was headed in the right direction for home ownership as well, though that wasn’t a survey category.

-A Thumbtack economist commented on the Nevada results, saying small businesses are “frequently frustrated by unnecessary bureaucratic obstacles” and one cited in this state was licensing.
+A Thumbtack economist commented on the Nevada results, saying small businesses were “frequently frustrated by unnecessary bureaucratic obstacles” and one cited in this state was licensing.